kazuotani14/iLQR/notes.md

 ### To-do

+* Fix calculate_cxu - why do we calculate the final one?

 * Test acrobot with tight constraints.
 Why doesn't it work?
     * Bug: in forward_pass if we use us (clamped) instead of u_curr (unclamped), we can't solve the problem.
 Should we even have to clamp a lot?
 Isn't boxQP supposed to take care of this?
 And K matrix in direction of clamped inputs should be zero.
 TODO check this
         * limits are crossed without applying control gains (just feedforward), but only by a bit - TODO check K matrix